 Gerardo: Salt Lake City Latin course instructor

-...students improve their Spanish language skills, usually outside the classroom.
+...helps students improve their Spanish language skills, usually outside the classroom.
 As a tutor of Conversational Spanish my goal is to help students achieve Spanish fluency, encourage students to speak in Spanish, to perform their assigning homework, educating students on Spanish culture, and answering to student inquiries.
 I am a self-starter, teacher, tutor, coach, facilitator, team player, and researcher with strategic relationship within the Latin market building to produce profitable contracts and desired results.

 Education & Certification